ecavan/Markov_Modelling/README.md

 ![fig1](img/formation.v1.png)

 In 2021, the NFL hosted a data science competition called the NFL Big Data Bowl.
 They tasked competitors with determining the best defenders and wide receivers in the league, and researching what makes these players good at their job.
-Ryker and I (along with fellow student Brendan Kumagai) already had [some experience](https://operations.nfl.com/updates/football-ops/nfl-announces-finalists-for-fourth-annual-nfl-big-data-bowl/) with the big Data Bowl in 2022, so we decided to look at the 2020 data for our project.
+Ryker and I (along with fellow student Brendan Kumagai) already had [some experience](https://operations.nfl.com/updates/football-ops/nfl-announces-finalists-for-fourth-annual-nfl-big-data-bowl/) with the big Data Bowl in 2022, so we decided to look at the 2021 data (containing information from the 2018 NFL season) for our project.
 The approach for our project largely follows the [paper](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwifzoC6woz3AhXhdc0KHXFmDeEQFnoECAcQAQ&url=https%3A%2F%2Fwww.cs.sfu.ca%2F~oschulte%2Ffiles%2Fpubs%2Fsloan-fix.pdf&usg=AOvVaw0eNIlI-1tbM6Ez4AGPa7yK) of SFU professor Oliver Schulte who presented his work evaluating and clustering NHL (National Hockey League) players at the Sloan Analytics Conference- one of the largest sports analytics conferences held each year.

 His paper is titled, "Apples-to-Apples..." because he wanted to find ways to compare players who do similar actions on the ice (i.e he felt it was wrong to compare defensemen- who's primary task is to defend the net and make outlet passes to forwards, with forwards- who's job is to keep possession of the puck and create scoring oppertunities in the attacking zone).
 He used the affinity propagation clustering algorithm with the available event data to create heatmaps which described where a player performs specific actions on the ice the most.
 After doing this, he created a metric to evaluate the players in each of the clusters using a Markov Model.
 The markov model helps to positively grade players who preform actions that lead to goals for their team (or prevents goals for the other team).
 Since some of the actions don't end up of the score sheet (a player wins a puck battle leading to a goal for their team or a defensemen chases down an opposing forward preventing a goal), Schulte's algorithm helps to find and give credit to potentially underrated players.